United States Senate Lobby Investigation Committee: Minton chairmanship

+Singling out what he regarded as unfair attacks on FDR by the Gannett and Hearst publications, the Chicago Daily Tribune, and the Philadelphia Inquirer Minton responded by introducing legislation to make it "illegal to publish information known to be false."
+Leading newspapers, including those owned by pro-New Deal publisher, J. David Stern, journalists, including Walter Lippmann, and politicians across the political spectrum charged that Minton was attacking the freedom of the press.
+Minton's allies in Congress asked him to withdraw the bill because of this groundswell of opposition and he dropped the matter.

-With no chance that his bill would pass, Minton returned to his goal of exposing what he believed to be Republican control of the media.
+With no chance that his bill would pass, Minton returned to his goal of exposing what he believed to be anti-Roosevelt control of the media.
 He led the committee to target a newspaper with national circulation, Rural Progress.
 The paper published anti-New Deal articles and had been operating at a financial loss for several years.
 Minton accused the publishers of improperly accepting large sums of money from corporations to influence its editors.
-The owner of the paper, Maurive V. Renolds, was summoned before the committee for a hearing, and Minton demanded to know why he was accepting money from corporations.
-Renolds had little day-to-day interaction with the paper and was unable to answer the committee's questions.
-When Renolds asked his manager, Dr. Glen Frank, who was also president of the University of Wisconsin, to help him answer the questions, Minton and his fellow Democratic senators began to shout him down.
+The owner of the paper, Maurice V. Reynolds, was summoned before the committee for a hearing, and Minton demanded to know why he was accepting money from corporations.
+Reynolds had little day-to-day interaction with the paper and was unable to answer the committee's questions.
+When Reynolds asked his manager, Dr. Glenn Frank, who was also president of the University of Wisconsin, to help him answer the questions, Minton and his fellow Democratic senators began to shout him down.
 As Frank began to explain that the money from the corporations was for advertising in the magazine, Minton beat his gavel and yelled, "This committee doesn't intend to permit you to use this as a forum to air your Republican views."

 Minton did not realize that Frank was president of the University of Wisconsin and soon suffered retaliation as a result of his mistreatment of Frank.
 Frank went on NBC radio stations around the country and granted interviews to papers, in which he lambasted Minton for his rudeness.
 He made lengthy arguments accusing Minton of attempting to violate the Bill of Rights.
 Minton was outraged by the attacks, which were beginning to have an effect among voters in Indiana.
 In 1938, he sought funding to launch a massive nationwide investigation of media conglomerates for proof of Republican interference in the press.
 Democratic Senator Edward R. Burke led an effort to defeat the measure and privately attacked Minton, accusing him of damaging the Democrats' cause, which led Minton to leave the Lobby Investigation Committee.